AlMahfuzKhanD/AlMahfuzKhanD/README.md

 <br />

 Hi, I'm Al mahfuz, a passionate self-taught full stack web developer from Bangladesh.
 - 🔭 I work as a Softwere Engineer at MBM Group.
-My Role is to devel ERP using Laravel , Vue Js & MySql
+My Role is to develop ERP using Laravel , Vue Js & MySql
 - 🌱 I,m a programming lover, Whet i get some free time I always try to learn New technology, Some times I solve problem in various Online Judge.

 **Languages and Tools:**